Last modified May 4, 2021

-The Giant Swarm architecture distinguishes between the control plane and tenant clusters.
-The control plane enables the creation and operation of tenant clusters and the tenant cluster(s) run your Kubernetes workloads.
+The Giant Swarm architecture distinguishes between the management cluster and workload clusters.
+The management cluster enables the creation and operation of workload clusters and the workload cluster(s) run your Kubernetes workloads.

 How does multi-account support help?

-Both on AWS and Azure, tenant cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the control plane resources.
-We configure a default account to use for all tenant clusters in an installation.
-Both accounts, the one for the control plane and the default one for tenant clusters, are under the customer’s jurisdiction.
+Both on AWS and Azure, workload cluster resources usually exist in an account (or in Azure terms: a subscription) separate from the one hosting the management cluster resources.
+We configure a default account to use for all workload clusters in an installation.
+Both accounts, the one for the management cluster and the default one for workload clusters, are under the customer’s jurisdiction.

-Note: Some customers use the same account/subscription for both control plane and tenant cluster.
+Note: Some customers use the same account/subscription for both management cluster and workload clusters.
 This choice does not affect the capabilities described below.

 The following two schemas illustrate the difference:

 This enables use cases such as